 Consistency: The Consistency checkbox is displayed only for write requests.
-Checking the Consistency box indicates that you want all the data cache members associated with request to be updated in the same host controller scan.
+Checking the Consistency: box indicates that you want all the data cache members associated with request to be updated in the same host controller scan.
 When used with a one shot trigger it has special meaning: when consistency is selected, the data mapped to a write request will be obtained from the Host Controller immediately after the trigger transitions from low to high, rather than being read from the cache.
-Since this behavior is desirable for most one shot trigger applications, consistency is selected by default.
-If you are using an enable trigger, you will likely want to disable consistency.
+Since this behavior is desirable for most one shot trigger, you will likely want to disable consistency.
 See APPENDIX D: DATA CONSISTENCY for additional information regarding consistency.